 As the demand for electricity is predicted to double by 2050, mainly due to low carbon heat and transport, the white paper sets out the framework for energy to play a vital role in the UK’s economic recovery, spark a green industrial revolution and create 220,000 jobs by 2030.

 The white paper may not be the detailed plan that energy geeks, international investors or climate change campaigners would like to see.
 Questions remain on how the gap will be closed between the net-zero target vs. what’s in the white paper.
 Despite this, it is an encouraging signal that ministers plan to accelerate the pace of delivery and pave the way for renewables to transform the UK’s energy system.

 Public affairs leads can help their organisation to define how to influence government by ensuring engagement strategies focus on four areas:

 1. Leveraging private capital and maximising public investment.

 2. Delivering infrastructure in communities and winning local support.

-A Net Zero Fund, worth £1billion will include a focus on developing technology that can store energy for longer.
-Also, as energy demand and generation becomes more local, there is a need for smarter energy systems and greater innovation between national and local energy networks.
+Unlocking the potential of nascent and emerging technologies is a further ambition the government has.
+A Net Zero Fund —worth £1billion — will focus on developing technology that can store energy for longer.
+In addition, as more energy demand and generation is decentralised, smarter energy systems and more innovation between national and local energy networks will be needed.
 This will reduce consumer bills and ensure the effective operation of the energy grid.

 Public Affairs Experts - December 18th, 2020